Law #4: The Easy Way Out Usually Leads Back In

-Whenever we take the easy way out of a solution, the systemic structure or the circles of causality will ensure that we will be led back right into the problem again.
-When that happens and continues to recur (which will be detected when plotting behaviors over time), it is an indication that we had in the first place, taken the easy way out of solving the problem.
+When we take the easy solution as a way out of a problem, the systemic structure (or the circle of causality) will ensure it takes us right back to the problem again.
+That is the purpose of the causal structure.
+Until we discover and learn why that is happening.
+When that happens and, continues to recur (which will be detected when plotting behaviors over time), it is an indication we took the easy way out of the problem.
+That is not the same as solving the problem.

 Did we get led back into the problems in the case of the urgent file?
 What about in the case of declining agricultural output levels?

 Why did that happen?
 What caused it?
-Why had familiar solutions not continue to work out?
+Why had familiar solutions not continued to work out?

-Let’s look at what these familiar solutions were and then what did it cause to happen in this instance.
+Let’s look at what these familiar solutions were and then what they caused to happen in this instance.

-What advises were they given in turn, to deal with this situation?
-They were told to plant and grow crops that does not require as much water in order to survive.
-They are called dry crops.
-Dry crops unfortunately, does not continually release moisture in the atmosphere above the lands they are growing in.
-The plants are hardy and when they are dormant and lose leaves, the ability of the land to release moisture into the atmosphere and plug into the water cycle and strengthen it in around the region.
-What will become of this result?
-Even less rains.
+What advice would we give farmers, to deal with this situation?
+They were told to plant and grow crops that did not require as much water to survive.
+These are called dry crops.
+Dry crops, unfortunately, do not continually release moisture in the atmosphere above the lands they are growing in.
+The plants are hardy and when they are dormant and lose leaves, the ability of the land to release moisture into the atmosphere and therefore plug into the water cycle and strengthen it around the region decreases.
+What will be the result?
+There is even less rains.

 Farmers growing produce on subsistence lands, created unknown to them many issues which they would later deem as challenges.
 Increased land degradation, reduced rainfall levels, and declining output levels.
-There were more inputs being placed in the system but far less yields per hectarage over time.
-This had meant increased costs of agricultural production for the nation.
+More inputs were being placed in the system but far less yields per hectarage over time.
+This meant increased costs of agricultural production for the nation.

 Had the problem returned.
 Yes,